 Alliance of Families for Justice

-In early 2020, the emergence of the COVID crisis presented a critical moment for raising awareness of criminal justice reform and the personal experiences of incarcerated individuals and their families.
-The Alliance of Families for Justice, an advocacy group of-and-for the families of incarcerated New Yorkers and their loved ones, wanted to amplify key voices during this pivotal moment.
+In early 2020, the emergence of the COVID crisis presented a critical moment for raising awareness for criminal justice reform and the personal experiences of incarcerated individuals and their families.
+The Alliance of Families for Justice (AFJ), an advocacy group of-and-for the families of incarcerated New Yorkers and their loved ones, wanted to amplify key voices during this pivotal moment.

-AFJ approached The Wakeman Agency to assist them in raising awareness about the condition of prisons during COVID.
-In particular, they wanted to highlight how the Department of Corrections and Community Supervision that oversees New York prisons was able to lock down every facility with zero transparency as to how they were addressing COVID and the conditions of people behind prison walls.
+AFJ approached The Wakeman Agency with the task of raising awareness about the prison condition during COVID.
+In particular, they wanted to highlight how the Department of Corrections and Community Supervision that oversees New York prisons was able to lock down every facility with zero transparency as to how they were addressing COVID and the conditions faced by people behind prison walls.
 Families were cut off and locked out for a long time.
 The little information families did receive revealed deeply disturbing health and safety conditions.
 These voices and stories needed to be amplified to alert the public to shocking treatment of incarcerated people and their families during the pandemic.

 The Wakeman Agency devised a three-tiered solution to address AFJ’s various goals.
 This solution focused on the power of storytelling and the importance of emotive connection with the experiences of individuals and families.
 Personal stories were respectfully used to raise awareness about the treatment of incarcerated people and the conditions of prisons during COVID.
 The Wakeman Agency guided AFJ through this critical information campaign, which resulted in key media placements and the development of new initiatives.